Who will attend the Queen’s funeral?

 Her Majesty’s death has rocked the nation

-President Joe Biden has confirmed that he will be attending the funeral for Queen Elizabeth II after she died at the age of 96.
+President Joe Biden has confirmed that he and his wife Jill will be attending Queen Elizabeth II’s funeral.

-When asked by reporters in Ohio on Friday (9 September) whether he planned to attend the funeral, Biden replied: “Yes.
-I don’t know what the details are yet but I will be going.”
+All 2,000 seats in Westminster Abbey will be filled when the state funeral is held on Monday 19 September from 11am.

-The monarch, who celebrated her 70th year on the throne this year, passed away on 8 September at Balmoral Castle.
+For the funeral, each country is limited to one representative and their spouse or partner as their plus one.

-All of her children, as well as her grandchildren Prince William and Prince Harry, travelled to Balmoral on the day of her death.
+The Queen, who celebrated the 70th year of her reign this year, passed away aged 96 on Thursday 8 September at Balmoral.

-A statement released by Buckingham Palace at the time said: “The Queen died peacefully at Balmoral this afternoon.
-The King and The Queen Consort will remain at Balmoral this evening and will return to London tomorrow.”
+The following day, Mr Biden was asked by reporters whether he planned to attend her funeral.
+He said: “I will be going.”

-The palace also announced that the state funeral for the Queen will be held at Wesminster Abbey at 11am on Monday 19 September.
+Among those also due to attend are prime ministers of Commonwealth nations – such as Canada’s Justin Trudeau, New Zealand’s Jacinda Ardern and Australia’s Anthony Albanese.

-Her body will be brought down from Scotland to lie in state in Wesminster Hall for four days, from 14 September until 6.30am on the morning of the funeral, to give the public an opportunity to pay their respects.
+Because of the ongoing conflict and sanctions against Russia, Vladimir Putin – who has sent his condolences to the royals – is highly unlikely to attend.

-There will be processions both in London and Windsor, with a committal service taking place at St George’s Chapel.
-A nationwide two-minute silence at midday will also take place.
+The Queen’s coffin has been lying in state at St. Giles’ Cathedral in Edinburgh following a procession through the city on Monday (12 September) led by her heir King Charles III.

-The Queen’s funeral will likely be attended by a large number of guests, including her family, other political leaders, monarchs from other countries, and mourners.
+Two days later, she will lie in state in Westminster Hall – at the Palace of Westminster – for five nights until 6.30am on the day of the funeral.
+During those days, the public will be able to pay their respects in person 24 hours a day.

 The UK’s new prime minister Liz Truss is expected to attend, as well as Labour party leader Keir Starmer.